teshcodes/hello/README.md

-# hello my guy, how are you doing
+# hello my guy, how are you doing, hope you're good